 (FYI, most of these items can be located at your local Dollar Tree or Craft Store)

-Then, trace out 15 – 3 petal flowers each color and cut.
+Then, trace out 15 – 3 petal flowers each color of Foam Sheets and cut.

 Tip: Trace and then cut out one and then use that as a template for the others.